bipinKrishnan/ml-recipe-book/translation.md

  Il se peut que la BNS reconnaisse simplement ce que les autres banques centrales ne font pas.
 ```

-I'm not good at french, but looking at the sentences, there are matching as well as non-matching words, but the google translate gives the english translation with the same meaning for our target and predicted french sentence ;)
+The words are not exactly the same, but they have the same meaning when translated to english using Google translate.

 Wohoo!!
-We have a machine translator for us🔥.
+We have a working machine translator🔥.